 (a.k.a.
-“Perseverance of the Saints” under Calvinism)
+“Perseverance of The Saints” Under Calvinism)

-Another enormously popular false teaching today proclaims that once someone has accepted Christ (i.e., born again) they can never lose their salvation regardless of how one subsequently lives the rest of their life (i.e., once saved, you are always saved to eternal life no matter what).
+Another enormously popular false teaching today proclaims that once someone has accepted Christ (i.e., is born again), they can never lose their salvation regardless of how one subsequently lives the rest of their life (i.e., once saved, you are always saved to eternal life no matter what).
 This false teaching is also called “perseverance of the saints” by Calvinists.

 This false teaching asserts that the believer in Christ can choose to keep (obey) the commands of Christ or freely ignore them without any peril, and even choose to live a life of reckless abandon and deliberate/wanton sinful behavior, and yet no matter what, eternal salvation is still ensured.
 And in the extreme, this false teaching declares that even if one were to deny Christ (after they were born again), they are still saved to eternal life!
-Now that I understand what Scripture actually says for myself (not just blindly believing anything I heard taught or preached), I see this for the false teaching that it is!
+Now that I understand what Scripture actually says for myself (not just blindly believing whatever I heard taught or preached), I see this for the false teaching that it is!

 In order to fall away, one must have first been part of that faith to begin with.
 So those who claim that this verse indicates that those who fell away were never truly born-again to begin with are therefore using false logic.